 Detection sensitivity: Select how sensitive the radar should be.
 A higher value means that you get a longer detection range, but there is also a higher risk of false alarms.
-A lower sensitivity will eliminate false alarms, but it may shorten the detection range.
+A lower sensitivity decreases the number of false alarms, but it may shorten the detection range.